Karen peoples: Christianity

 Judson Memorial Baptist Church is the main place of worship for the Karen community in Mandalay, Myanmar.

-Alongside orthodox Christianity, some of those who identify themselves as Christian also have syncretised elements of animism with Christianity.
-An estimated 15 to 20 per cent of Karen identify themselves as Christian today and about 90 per cent of Karen people in the United States are Christians.
+Some Karens who identify as Christian also have included elements of animism within their practice of Christianity.
+An estimated 15 to 20 per cent of Karens identify as Christians today and about 90 per cent of Karens in the United States are Christians.
 Though other estimates put the Karen Christian population as high as 30 per cent.

 Tha Byu, the first convert to Christianity in 1828, was baptised by Rev. George Boardman, an associate of Adoniram Judson, founder of the American Baptist Foreign Mission Society.
 Today there are Christians belonging to the Catholic Church and various Protestant denominations.
 Some of the largest Protestant denominations are Baptists and Seventh-day Adventists.

 A popular legend among the Karen people concerns a prophecy about a book which had been lost and would be returned by a "white brother".
 This is held to have been fulfilled when the first American Baptist missionaries brought the Bible to the Karen people, but this legend is probably of nineteenth-century origin.

 The Karen Baptist Convention (KBC) was established in 1913.
 Its headquarters is in Yangon with 20 member associations throughout Myanmar.
 The KBC operates the KBC Charity Hospital in Insein, Yangon.
 The KBC also operates the Karen Baptist Theological Seminary in Insein.
 The seminary runs a theology program as well as a secular degree program (Liberal Arts Programme) to fulfill young Karens' intellectual and vocational needs.
 The Pwo Karen Baptist Convention is in Ahlone, Yangon and also operates the Pwo Karen Theological Seminary.
 There are other schools for Karen people in Myanmar, such as Paku Divinity School in Taungoo, Kothabyu Bible School in Pathein, and Yangon Home Mission School.
 The Thailand Karen Baptist Convention is in Chiang Mai, Thailand.

 The Seventh-day Adventists have built several schools in the Karen refugee camps in Thailand.
 Eden Valley Academy in Tak and Karen Adventist Academy in Mae Hong Son are the two largest Seventh-day Adventist Karen schools.